Visiting Salem on Halloween Weekend: The Good & The Bad

 Visiting Salem is a must.
 Particularly if you’re a fan of anything haunted, creepy, or spooky.
 Or if you just like history!
 Visiting Salem on Halloween weekend?
 Eh, I think that’s something that you should do once in your lifetime just for the experience.
 Like celebrating New Year’s Eve in Times Square.
 But, go again at another point in the year to get the full experience without the crowds and the waiting.
 Salem is a beautiful place with lots to offer and I can’t wait to go back.
 Just probably not in October…

-*Also, if you are driving to Salem and are looking for something to listen to in the car, check out the Good Mourning, Nancy podcast!
-Created by a friend of mine, the two women chat about their favorite horror movies – perfect for getting you in the Halloween mood!
+Visiting from out-of-town?
+You’ll need something to listen to in the car.
+You’re in luck!
+Check out the Good Mourning, Nancy podcast!
+Co-created by a good friend of mine, two gals chat about their favorite horror movies, with a feminine twist.
+It’s perfect for getting you in the Halloween mood!